svenssonaxel/mattermost-plugin-character-profiles/README.md

-# Mattermost Plugin for PC/NPC functionality
+# Character Profile Plugin for Mattermost